BrowserBox/BrowserBox/README.md

 The final main differenece you might want to be aware of is that while VF regular is source-available (and is the sourcecode in this repository), VF Pro is currently closed-source proprietary software only available commercially, for either use in an Individual server, or for deployment in a Self-hosted package.

-More information on these [commercial options](#commercial-options) is below, and take a look at this table of feature comparison between Regular and Pro.
+More information on these [commercial options](#commercial-options) is below, and take a look at the table of feature comparison between Regular and Pro.

+<b id=comparison-table>VF Pro vs Regular &mdash; Comparison Table</b>

 | Feature                                       | Regular            | Pro                |
 |-----------------------------------------------|--------------------|--------------------|